shanesimmsart/nart/README.md

 # nart
 This project is where I put things that I have learned about path tracing into practice.

-Everything is written without referring to existing code or ray tracing resources, just what I can remember from what I've learned and have been able to derive by myself.

 You can follow my progress [here](https://twitter.com/shaneasimms/status/1728665955797217295).

 ![glass](https://github.com/user-attachments/assets/8cbb833f-176d-4527-ba49-d5751709814e)